 - BMW’S ELECTRIC CAR SHARING / RENTAL UNIT SUED FOR IC MISCLASSIFICATION BY DRIVERS.
 DriveNow, a unit of BMW, operates an electric car-sharing rental service in the San Francisco Bay area.
 DriveNow’s phone app allows customers to locate available DriveNow vehicles on an interactive map of the area and to reserve the vehicle that is most conveniently located.
 BMW retained drivers whose services included locating vehicles that had been dropped off by customers and driving them to locations where they are needed, retrieving the electric rental cars with low battery levels that needed to be serviced, and driving fully-charged vehicles from DriveNow headquarters to locations where customers had left the rental car to make a vehicle exchange.
 A driver has alleged, on behalf of himself and other similarly situated DriveNow drivers, that they are employees who were misclassified as independent contractors.
 The complaint, brought under the California Labor Code and the state Private Attorneys General Act, alleges that DriveNow failed to pay minimum wage and overtime compensation, failed to provide meal and rest periods, failed to pay all wages due upon termination, and required that the drivers pay a commission out of their wages to TaskRabbit for managing the payroll system.
 In support of the IC misclassification claim, the driver further alleges that DriveNow “retained pervasive control over the work performed by the drivers,” supplied all items needed to perform the work, did not require drivers to make any investments in equipment or tools, retained the drivers for an indefinite amount of time, and terminated the drivers at will.
 Costas v.
 BMW of North America LLC, No. CGC 15-545541 (Super.
 Ct.
 San Francisco County, CA).

 - $5.5 MILLION SETTLEMENT APPROVED BETWEEN MASSACHUSETTS FRANCHISEES AND COMMERCIAL CLEANING SERVICES COMPANY.
 In a case that started out as a simple claim by one janitor who filed for unemployment insurance benefits over a decade ago, a Massachusetts federal court judge preliminarily approves a $5.5 million settlement of a protracted IC misclassification class action brought by franchisees against Coverall North America, a commercial cleaning services company.
-As noted in our prior blog posts of February 1, 2015 and February 5, 2013, the federal court in 2010 found that 166 custodians who had signed franchise agreements were employees under Massachusetts’ strict “ABC” independent contractor law and had been misclassified as franchisees by Coverall.
+As noted in my prior blog posts of February 1, 2015 and February 5, 2013, the federal court in 2010 found that 166 custodians who had signed franchise agreements were employees under Massachusetts’ strict “ABC” independent contractor law and had been misclassified as franchisees by Coverall.
 In 2013, the court entered judgment for $4.8 million and Coverall appealed.
 Shortly before arguments were about to commence before the U.S. Court of Appeals for the First Circuit in early January 2015, the parties reached a proposed class action settlement, which has now been preliminarily approved by the court.
 The settlement provides awards of back pay to, among others, all persons who provided cleaning services to Coverall’s customers in Massachusetts for an 11-year period and $1.8 million in attorneys’ fees.
 Awuah v.
 Coverall North America, Inc., No.1:07-cv-10287 (D. Mass.
 May 11, 2015).

 - JANITORIAL WORKERS BRING SUIT AGAINST A NATIONWIDE CLEANING COMPANY AND MOVIE THEATER CHAIN ALLEGING IC MISCLASSIFICATION.
 Seven janitorial workers filed a collective action lawsuit against Simply Right, a Utah-based, national janitorial company with 850 workers in 30 states, and Cinemark, the third largest U.S. movie theater company, in federal district court in Colorado alleging misclassification as independent contractors.
 The janitorial workers who clean Cinemark’s movie theaters claim that they were misclassified as ICs and have been denied overtime compensation and that the flat fee they were paid is less than the minimum wage when calculated on an hourly basis.
 Sanchez v.
 Simply Right, No. 1:15-cv-00974-RM-MEH (D. Colo.
 May 7, 2015).